BYU-Idaho values suggestions and ideas that can improve the university.

 Borrowers with an outstanding balance on a Stafford Loan prior to July 1, 1993, do not qualify for the hardship deferment and must apply for a forbearance.

 If students are not eligible for deferment, but are experiencing some financial difficulty, they may apply for a forbearance.
-A forbearance is a lender option.
+A forbearance is a servicer option.
 Forbearance is the temporary cessation of payments or acceptance of smaller payments than were previously scheduled.
-The lender may grant forbearance for principal, interest, or both.
-Forbearance requires a written agreement between the borrower and lender.
+The servicer may grant forbearance for principal, interest, or both.
+Forbearance requires a written agreement between the borrower and servicer.
 Unlike periods of deferment, the borrower is responsible for repayment of interest which accrues during forbearance.

 Consolidation is the combining of existing student loans into one new loan.
 Generally, this results in lower monthly payments, but higher interest costs.